PortableApps/Launcher/Other/Source/Manual/topics/languages.rst

      "tl".

    All these bugs have been reported.

+   The table is currently slightly modified as well to make the LocaleName correct (script works from file names as the string doesn't yet exist inside the file):

+   * SerbianLatin        -> Serbian
+   * PortugueseBrazilian -> PortugueseBR
+   * ChineseTraditional  -> TradChinese
+   * ChineseSimplified   -> SimpChinese

 ==================== ============ =========== =========== =========== ======== =========================
 LocaleName           LanguageCode LocaleCode2 LocaleCode3 Localeglibc LocaleID LocaleWinName